 3. Contemporary or urban fantasy settings

-If your book isn’t taking place in a different world, and it’s not taking place in the past, you’re most likely writing in a contemporary or urban fantasy setting.
+If your book isn’t taking place in a different world or in the past, you’re most likely writing in a contemporary or urban fantasy setting.
 Urban fantasy specifically takes place in a city environment.
-Julia Vee and Ken Bebelle’s The Ebony Gate is a great example of this.
+Julia Vee and Ken Bebelle’s Ebony Gate is a great example of this.
 It takes place in modern-day San Francisco, with ghosts and dragon magic.
 The city is meticulously depicted, feeling like a living and breathing part of the story.

-Often the city the book is taking place in feels like a character in and of itself.
+Often, the city where the tale takes place feels like a character in and of itself.

-Contemporary fantasy is a larger umbrella, and encompasses any fantasy taking place in a modern environment.
+Contemporary fantasy is a larger umbrella and encompasses any fantasy taking place in a modern environment.
 Lev Grossman’s The Magicians has a contemporary fantasy setting.
-It takes place in the modern day, with magic and magicians; however, the story is not centred around a particular city.
+It takes place in the modern day, with magic and magicians; however, the story is not centered around a particular city.

 What makes a science fiction setting?

 While a science fiction setting can feel quite fantastical, the speculative elements are science-based rather than magic-based.
-These are settings that are futuristic and deal with the impact of some future or current technology on the world (or sometimes solar system, or galaxy, or universe, or multiple universes –depending on how large your science fictional setting is).
+These are settings that are futuristic and deal with the impact that some future or current technology has had on the world (or solar system, or galaxy, or universe, or multiple universes—depending on how large your science fictional setting is).

 In Star Trek: Deep Space Nine, a wormhole plays a key role in many of the storylines.
 Is that how a real-life wormhole would actually behave?
 We’re not sure, but it at least behaves consistently, so we believe it could exist in that manner.